alfredodeza/pacha/docs/ES/source/getting_started.rst

          username = Firstname Lastname <firstname.lastname@example.net>
          verbose = True

-So follow that above warning to add a username and avoid the daemon problem.
+So follow the above warning to add a username and avoid the daemon problem.

 Master Slave approach
 ----------------------